axibase/atsd/integration/statsd/statsd-backend.md

 [Other variables used by StatsD can be specified.](https://github.com/etsy/statsd/blob/master/exampleConfig.js)

 StatsD has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability of the configuration to sometimes reload during operation.
-Changing the configuration file while StatsD is running may result in StatsD crashing.
+Changing the configuration file while StatsD is running can result in StatsD crashing.
 Until the bug is fixed, add `automaticConfigReload: false` to your configuration and restart StatsD for the changed configuration to take effect.

 ## Patterns